hsloot/integratecpp/README.md

   generate test functions which are not exported.
 Future versions might remove this dependency.

-- `R`’s `C`-API allows reusing workspace variables.
+- R’s C-API allows reusing workspace variables.
 This feature is currently not implemented by our wrapper, i.e., each call to `integratecpp::integrate(...)` or `integratecpp::integrator::operator()(...)` will create a